kamsingh11/Covid-19/docs/Approach.md

 	 * Scores, classification reports, confusion matrix to understand the accuracy of classification predictions
          * Exploring this with cross validation as well
 	 * Tuning the hyperparameter and also planning to apply grid search for such hyper parameter tuning

-## Known Issues (problems with predictors, reporting, bias, etc.)
-Upon initial evaluation of the data, there are several countries that do not report on all of the data attributes.
-This will require us to either fill large portions of missing data or omit large sections of the dataset.

-## Conclusion